resources

 How does healing take place?
+The power of story-telling

 Understanding how healing occurs is as important as the healing journey